Otitis media (Latin for "Infection of the Middle Ear") is inflammation of the middle ear, or middle ear infection.

 Over weeks and months, middle ear fluid can become very thick and glue-like (thus the name glue ear), which increases the likelihood of its causing conductive hearing impairment.

-consists of making a small incision in the tympanic membrane to relieve
+Prior to the invention of antibiotics, severe acute otits media was mainly remedied surgically by myringotomy.
+An outpatient procedure, it consists of making a small incision in the tympanic membrane to relieve pressure build-up.

 Chronic suppurative otitis media

 Chronic suppurative otitis media involves a perforation (hole) in the tympanic membrane and active bacterial infection within the middle ear space for several weeks or more.

 There may be enough pus that it drains to the outside of the ear (otorrhea), or the purulence may be minimal enough to only be seen on examination using a binocular microscope.

 This disease is much more common in persons with poor Eustachian tube function.
 Hearing impairment often accompanies this disease.

 Last Updated: Sep 15, 2014